 If you've had a spinal cord injury and you use a mechanical ventilator, you may benefit from diaphragm pacing.
 Diaphragm pacing can help improve your breathing and potentially stop your dependence on a mechanical ventilator.

-A diaphragm pacing system is a lightweight, battery-powered electronic pacing system that electrically stimulates your diaphragm muscles and nerves.
+In diaphragm pacing, a lightweight, battery-powered system electrically stimulates your diaphragm muscles and nerves.
 This causes your diaphragm to contract so that air is pulled into your lungs.
 It helps you breathe in a more normal fashion.

 Diaphragm pacing may: